Islanderrobotics/irdatacleaning/README.md

 this method will return a pandas data frame if you wish to compare the returned value to the original dataset you may call copy
-##FeatureScaler:
-this class is dessigned to make featur scaling very simple and begginer friendly. this class has 2 input arguments.
-FeatureScaler(df,checker=2)
-df: which is the dataset that you will be applying standard scaller checker is the threshold that your columns will be evluated at, by default this variable is set to 2 but you can change this depending on what you need.

 ## InconsistentData
 this class is dessigned to help you in the process of correcting inconsitent data